uwungu01-rep/julius-cipher-python.edition/README.md

 1. While the input from file mode support pretty much any file type, anything other than plain text files (*.txt,...) could cause the program to freeze up (e.g *.exe,...) so avoid inputting those.

 ## License
-This project is licensed under the GNU General Public License, check [LICENSE](LICENSE) for more details.
+This project is licensed under the GNU General Public License 3.0, check [LICENSE](LICENSE) for more details.